Street Dedication and Acceptance

 • Roadway drainage shall be consistent with City and County of San Francisco drainage design

-• Water supply shall provide sufficient flow rate, capacity and pressure as determined by the San Francisco Water Department
+• Water supply shall provide sufficient flow rate, capacity, and pressure, as determined by the San Francisco Water Department

 • Utilities shall be undergrounded